-Francis Crick, one of the most intelligent student raised his hand.
+Francis Crick, one of the most intelligent students raised his hand.
 "Every government work for its people and every decision cannot be perfect.
-I think, people should respect the decision and try following rules.
+I think people should respect the decision and try following the rules.
 At first, there is commotion occupied by curiosity.
 People are gossiping about this and thus spreading fire.
-There will be pros and cons of the new rule which the public as well as the government has to suffer.
-In starting, there are difficulties in leaving the so grown coffee habit but eventually people will start to accommodate with their new biological needs."
+There will be pros and cons of the new rule which the public, as well as the government, has to suffer.
+In starting, there are difficulties in leaving the so grown coffee habit but eventually, people will start to accommodate with their new biological needs."

 Simultaneously, other regions are also discussing the ban.
-News articles about coffee ban is starting spreading across the world.
+News articles about the coffee ban are starting to spread across the world.
 It has become a global issue and other countries are also getting affected.
-For some nations who think the decision as boon, are also trying to apply the ban in their areas, whereas for some which are against this decision are trying to protest against or at least are not standing for it.
+Some nations who think of the decision as a boon, are also trying to apply the ban in their areas, whereas some who are against this decision are trying to protest against or at least are not standing for it.

-There are changes seen it many industries.
+There are changes seen in many industries.
 There are also new views arising in the entertainment industry -for or against this topic.
-Movies and dramas depicting their point of view, how the society accepts it or how is getting affected are being made.
-There are medical researchs on caffeine going on to know more about it.
-For market industry, they are trying very hard to make a better coffee with less or no caffeine thus giving rise to many new coffee products.
+Movies and dramas depicting their point of view, how the society accepts it, or how is getting affected are being made.
+There is medical research on caffeine going on to know more about it.
+For the market industry, they are trying very hard to make a better coffee with less or no caffeine thus giving rise to many new coffee products.

-Declaring coffee as drug has lead to banning of other caffeine containing products such as tea, etc
+Declaring coffee as the drug has lead to the banning of other caffeine-containing products such as tea, etc

-The police has started looking out for coffee balck marketing and have already caught some coffee smugglers.
+The police have started looking out for coffee black marketing and have already caught some coffee smugglers.

-Presently, some have already became dependent on coffee (and that's what addiction is called), therefore they need to go to a rehabilitation centre.
+Presently, some have already become dependent on coffee (and that's what addiction is called), therefore they need to go to a rehabilitation centre.
 Although the number is less yet there will be patients showing severe withdrawal symptoms.
-Government is opening new rehabilitation centres especially for coffee addicted people.
+The government is opening new rehabilitation centres, especially for coffee-addicted people.
 People are in need of rehabilitation centres, though not many.

-There is a little disturbance worldwide but the fire seems extinguishing .
+There is a little disturbance worldwide but the fire seems to be extinguishing.